School of Architecture Home

 School of Architecture

-Mimi Sullivan is a registered Architect in California, a Certified Green Building Professional, and a principal of Saida + Sullivan Design Partners (SSDP).
+Mimi Sullivan is a registered Architect in California and a principal of Saida + Sullivan Design Partners (SSDP) a full service, award winning, San Francisco architectural firm.
 Ms. Sullivan is just as passionate about the process of design as she is about the final built structure.
 She oversees community outreach, design team coordination, project management, sustainability, and construction supervision.
-Ms. Sullivan's 25 years of diverse experience includes extensive work in award winning multi-family/mixed use housing as well as commercial, retail, civic building and custom single family homes.
+Ms. Sullivan's 28 years of diverse architectural and interior design experience includes extensive work in award winning multi-family/mixed use/transit oriented housing as well as commercial, retail, civic building design and custom single family homes.
+Ms. Sullivan’s work in affordable housing has been published in Architectural Record as well as the San Francisco AIA magazine, “Small Firms – Great Projects”.
 She is both an architect and an educator.
-She has taught architectural design at universities in the states and in Japan.
-She was the founding director of the Graduate Architecture Program at the Academy of Art University in San Francisco and achieved NAAB accreditation for the program in 2007.
+She has taught architectural design, media, and process at universities in the United States and in Japan.
+She was the founding director of the Graduate Architecture Program at the Academy of Art University in San Francisco and achieved the initial NAAB accreditation for the program in 2007.

-Prior to starting SSDP with her partner, Ms. Sullivan was teaching Japanese architectural history at Waseda University in Tokyo, Japan while acting as the Resident Director for the Oregon State System of Higher Education for study abroad programs at multiple universities in Tokyo.
-Ms. Sullivan received a Bachelor of Arts in Architecture from Rice University and a Master of Architecture and Master of International Studies from the University of Oregon.
+Prior to starting SSDP in 1999 with her partner, Ms. Sullivan was teaching Japanese architectural history at Waseda University in Tokyo, Japan while acting as the Resident Director for the Oregon State System of Higher Education for study abroad programs at multiple universities in Tokyo.
+Ms. Sullivan was a guest critic and lecturer at Daido University in Nagoya and Aoyama Gakuin in Tokyo, Japan.
+Ms. Sullivan received a Bachelor of Arts in Architecture from Rice University with a Minor in Fine Arts, and a Master of Architecture and Master of International Studies from the University of Oregon.